Whittaker Chambers: Communism espionage

 In 1924, Chambers read Vladimir Lenin's Soviets at Work and was deeply affected by it.
 He now saw the dysfunctional nature of his family, he would write, as "in miniature the whole crisis of the middle class", a malaise from which communism promised liberation.
 Chambers's biographer Sam Tanenhaus wrote that Lenin's authoritarianism was "precisely what attracts Chambers. ...
 He had at last found his church."
 Chambers became a Marxist and, in 1925, joined the Communist Party of the United States (CPUSA), then known as the Workers Party of America.

 Career

 Communist

-Chambers wrote and edited for the magazine The New Masses and was an editor for The Daily Worker newspaper from 1927 to 1929.
+Chambers wrote and edited for the magazine New Masses and was an editor for the Daily Worker newspaper from 1927 to 1929.

 Combining his literary talents with his devotion to communism, Chambers wrote four short stories for New Masses in 1931 about proletarian hardship and revolt, including Can You Make Out Their Voices?, which was considered by critics as one of the best pieces of fiction of American communism.
 Hallie Flanagan co-adapted and produced it as a play entitled Can You Hear Their Voices? (see Bibliography of Whittaker Chambers), staged across America and in many other countries.
-Chambers also worked as a translator, his works including the English version of Felix Salten's 1923 novel Bambi, A Life in the Woods.
+Chambers also worked as a translator, his works including the English version of Felix Salten's 1923 novel Bambi, a Life in the Woods.